captionpoint/captionpoint-plays/IN-EVERY-GENERATION.md

 about being Jewish so just

 ## YAEL:
 Yes I do!
-Why would
+Why would…
 ---
 ## DEV:
 So just stop complaining for like one second.